ceeriil/TouchSwap-Web/README.md

 ### Bundle Analyzer

-This template is already configured to use [@next/bundle-analyzer](https://www.npmjs.com/package/@next/bundle-analyzer), that is a plugin for Next.js that analyzes the bundle size of your application (useful when you want to replace a library with another one that is smaller).
+This template is already configured to use [@next/bundle-analyzer](https://www.npmjs.com/package/@next/bundle-analyzer), which is a plugin for Next.js that analyzes the bundle size of your application (useful when you want to replace a library with another smaller one).
 The following command will generate a report in the `.next/analyze` folder and open it in your browser.

 ```bash
 pnpm analyze